Our Projects

 MEN, WOMEN & YOUTH MENTAL HEALTH SUPPORT

+We have found many of the people we know in our community struggling with Depression, Anxiety, stress, and other disorders.
 Sometimes it is difficult to know if someone is struggling, as it can be hard for people to open up to others about their mental health, even if they want to.
 But you might have noticed changes in a friend, family member or colleague, or know that they have gone through a hard time recently.

 Whether you've noticed that they are struggling or they've opened up to you about their mental health, it can still be hard to know what to do or say.
 Here are some simple things that could help: